trumpfheller/trumpfheller.github.io/testing/bt_scenario_BLE.md

 ## Test scenario for BLE Connection and Data Exchange
 > built a sustainable matrix

+> Test Case
-* Test Case: BLE Connection and Data Exchange
+* BLE Connection and Data Exchange

-* Objective:
+> Objective
-To verify that a BLE peripheral and BLE central device can connect successfully, exchange data reliably, and handle disconnections properly.
+* To verify that a BLE peripheral and BLE central device can connect successfully, exchange data reliably, and handle disconnections properly.

 ### Test Environment:
 * Devices: One BLE peripheral (e.g., a BLE sensor or development board) and one BLE central (e.g., a smartphone or BLE development board).